iwantroca/calculator/README.md

 Live Preview is available [here](https://iwantroca.github.io/calculator/).

 ### Overview
--The app features responsive design to look beatiful on different resolutions.
+- The app features responsive design to look beatiful on different resolutions.

 ### Notes
--This was when I realized the need of a debugger.
+- This was when I realized the need of a debugger.
 I had to rely on it a lot to make sense out of everything.